Caution Old Home Owners

 The purpose of the website is to prevent and reverse the many injustices to your old house.

 Homeowners can harm the house they love for they are victims of brainwashing.
 Advertisements bombard us insisting our house needs a certain look to be fashionable.
 No one cares if it clashes with the architectural style.
-Contractors and architects do the same – the professionals homeowners sadly depend on so very much. (link to freehold)
+Contractors and architects do the same – the professionals homeowners sadly depend on so very much.
+See an example of some big mistakes.

 I will focus on key elements which have the greatest impact on the appearance of your home, and how you can recapture that lost character that once graced your neighborhood.
 Sections on Windows, Shutters, Siding, and Porches are key areas that must be understood.
 Each of these areas contributes to a bigger picture creating buildings that are often simple in details but where everything works together to make a beautiful whole.